samirelanduk/atomium/README.rst

 Loading Data
 ~~~~~~~~~~~~

-Whist you can use atomium to create models from scratch to build an entirely
+While you can use atomium to create models from scratch to build an entirely
 *de novo* structure, in practice you would generally use it to load molecular
 data from an existing file...